 Although it might have a passing resemblance to an SUV and be equipped with four-wheel-drive, this isn’t an off-roader which will be wading through mud though.
 However, the versions equipped with air suspension can lift themselves up to clear rough tracks, snow and floods, so an I-Pace will get you further than a traditional car when the going gets slippery.

-With prices starting at around £61,000 the I-PACE is not a cheap car.
+With prices starting at £66,350 the I-Pace is not a cheap car.
 But it is competitive against rival electrics such as the Tesla Model X, Audi e-tron and Mercedes EQC and will save a fortune compared to a petrol or diesel equivalent – especially if you’re a company car driver.

 It’s not perfect, but the I-Pace is a car which is good enough to convince anyone that an electric car is hugely desirable.